AurasoftEnzo/cscs_wpf/docs/reporting/report-label-binding.md

 This document is very important because in reports there is a difference between a label that gets a value by Tag name, a label with an Expression, a label for multiple rows via OutputReport and a label for totals via summary expressions.
-The attached manual explicitly shows binding via Tag, multi-line binding in the detail band, and summary expressions such as sumSumamount and SumNKPRGLTOTAL with string format 0N2 and Summary Running settings.WpfCSCS-UPUTE-3.docx text
+The attached manual explicitly shows binding via Tag, multi-line binding in the detail band, and summary expressions such as sumSumamount and SumNKPRGLTOTAL with string format 0N2 and Summary Running settings.

 ---
 title: Report Label Binding
 module: reporting